 Do You Have a Concealed Carry Permit?

-You don’t need one in South Dakota, but it’s a good idea to have one anyway.
-That being said, this training course is not for a South Dakota concealed-carry permit.
-It is for you to learn integrative, effective self defense while carrying a concealed firearm.
+You don’t need one in South Dakota, but it’s a good idea to have one anyway for several reasons.
+That being said, our weekly training course is not eligible for a South Dakota concealed-carry permit.
+It is for you to learn integrative, effective self defense skills while carrying a concealed firearm.

-So if you’ve gone through a SD CCW course, personal defense training is the next logical step.
-If you haven’t, don’t worry – we’ll also cover the important things from those classes like firearms safety, fundamentals and use-of-force law.
+So if you’ve gone through a SD Concealed-Carry course, our personal defense training is the next logical step to keep your knowledge and skill fresh and accessible.
+If you haven’t, don’t worry – we also regularly cover the important things from those classes like firearms safety, fundamentals and SD use-of-force law.

 Those Who Don’t Carry